 It’s not always easy sharing your financial problems with others, but try to talk about your plans with family and friends who could help you.
-If you prefer to seek professional assistance, you could speak to one of these charities:
+If you prefer to seek professional assistance, you could speak to one of these charities for free advice:

 They could help you with finding your way out of debt.